AyushP3233/Classics-Model-Sales-Dashboard/README.md

 6. Screenshots / Demos
 ✅ Snapshot of the Dashboard (PNG) – ![Dashboard PREVIEW](https://github.com/AyushP3233/Classics-Model-Sales-Dashboard/blob/main/Snapshot%20of%20the%20Dashboard1..png)

-Bookmark of Quantityorderrd by ProductLine
+Bookmark of Quantityorderrd by ProductLine:

 ✅ Snapshot of the Dashboard (PNG) - ![Dashboard Example](https://github.com/AyushP3233/Classics-Model-Sales-Dashboard/blob/main/Snapshot%20of%20the%20Dashboard2..png)